-Located in the town of Santa Cruz in Marinduque, Maniwaya Island is the most popular island in the province.
-It is situated in the middle of the Polo Island and Mompong Island.
-People often flock Maniwaya to see and enjoy the white sand beach.
-It has a kilometer stretch of shoreline each in the southwest side and northeast side.
-The southwest side is now slowly being commercially developed by the locals.
-They offer affordable accommodations and water sports activities like snorkelling and free diving.
-The northeast side of Maniwaya is where the sand bar called Palad can be found.
-Because of its prime location, the island also gives a good view of both sunrise and sunset.
+Located in the town of Santa Cruz in Marinduque, Maniwaya Island is one of the most popular islands in the province.
+It is situated in the middle of Polo Island and Mompong Island.
+People often flock to Maniwaya to see and enjoy the white sand beaches.

-When visiting Maniwaya Island, most locals would recommend visiting the nearby must-see attractions like the Palad Sand Bar and Ungab Rock Formation.
-The sand bar is a stretch of crushed coral sands in the middle of the sea which only appears during low tides.
-Visitors usually do snorkelling to see the beautiful coral garden beneath the sand bar.
-Ungab Rock Formation is one of the natural and iconic landmarks in the province.
-The rock formation that looks like an arch or a bridge has been formed through years of erosion.
-Under this formation is a cave that only few have dared to explore.
+When visiting Maniwaya Island, most locals recommend exploring the nearby must-see attractions like Palad Sandbar.
+The sandbar is a stretch of crushed coral sands in the middle of the sea, which only appears during low tide.
+Visitors usually snorkel to see the beautiful coral garden beneath the sand bar.

 Tickets and entry

 There is a minimum entrance fee of PhP 20, but this ultimately depends on where you plan to stay on the island during your visit.
 For an additional fee, you may also camp or rent a cottage at one of the resorts on the island.